Shockwave Medical Reports First Quarter 2022 Financial Results

-Revenue for the first quarter ended March 31, 2021 was $31.9 million, a 110% increase from $15.2 million in the same period of 2020.
-The growth was primarily driven by the launch of the coronary product, Shockwave C2, in the U.S. in February and increased adoption of Shockwave products.
+Revenue for the first quarter ended March 31, 2022 was $93.6 million, a 194% increase from $31.9 million in the same period of 2021.
+The growth was primarily driven by the launch of the coronary product, Shockwave C2, in the U.S. in February 2021, continued recovery from the pandemic impact and increased adoption of Shockwave products.

-Total operating expenses for the first quarter of 2021 were $41.5 million, a 45% increase from $28.5 million in the first quarter of 2020.
-The increase was primarily driven by salesforce expansion in the U.S. and higher headcount to support the growth of the business.
+Total operating expenses for the first quarter of 2022 were $65.4 million, a 58% increase from $41.5 million in the first quarter of 2021.
+The increase was primarily driven by sales force expansion in the U.S. and higher headcount to support the growth of the business.

-Shockwave Medical projects revenue for the full year 2021 to range from $195 million to $205 million, which would represent 188% to 202% growth over the company’s prior year revenue.
+Shockwave Medical projects revenue for the full year 2022 to range from $435 million to $455 million, which represents 83% to 92% growth over the Company’s prior year revenue.
+This compares to previous revenue guidance of $405 million to $425 million.

 About Shockwave Medical, Inc.